 The air-filled tires are full 360-degree swivel and can be locked for jogging.
 It also comes with an air pump, a wrist strap and a foldable bumper bar.

-The large UPS/SPF 45+ canopy blocks out the sun, no matter what angle it's coming from, and it has a removable back panel and a pop-out extension.
+The large UPS/SPF 45+ canopy is large enough to block out the sun, no matter what angle it's coming from, and it has a removable back panel and a pop-out extension.

-We also love how the Bumbleride uses all sustainable materials, The innovative dye process used to color fabrics conserves water, and the polyester used is recycled.
+We also love how the Bumbleride uses all sustainable materials.
+The innovative dye process used to color the fabrics conserves water, and the polyester used is recycled.
 Everything is PVC and phthalate free.

-It folds up super easily, with one step, and is self-standing, and the backrest, footrest and handlebar are all adjustable—so you can customize the experience, for both you and your child.
+It folds up with a super easy one-step mechanism and is self-standing, and the backrest, footrest and handlebar are all adjustable—so you can customize the experience, for both you and your child.